luciusmagn/lambdas-and-logos/book.typ

 If we reversed the order of the clauses, Prolog would needlessly try the recursive clause first.

-All these considerations may seem like minutiae, but they compound to significantly affect readability and maintainability.
-A well-organized source file reduces the cognitive load on readers, allowing them to find what they need quickly and understand the code's structure without unnecessary effort.
-Just as a well-organized book with clear chapter divisions and a logical progression helps readers navigate complex topics, thoughtfully structured source files help programmers navigate complex codebases.
+All these considerations may seem like tinny details, but they compound to significantly affect readability and maintainability.
+A well-organized source file reduces the mental load on readers, allowing them to find what they need quickly and understand the code's structure without unnecessary effort.
+And once again, you are a reader too!
+So make your job easier, too.

 == Naming things